 If a service context is not found by the CSIv2 server request interceptor, the interceptor then looks at the transport connection to see if a client certificate chain was sent.
 This is done when SSL client authentication is configured between the client and server.
-If a client certificate chain is found, the distinguished name (DN) is extracted from the certificate and is used to map to an identity in the user registry.
 If the user registry is Lightweight Directory Access Protocol (LDAP), the search filters defined in the LDAP registry configuration determine how the certificate maps to an entry in the registry.
-If the user registry is local OS, the first attribute of the distinguished name (DN) maps to the user ID of the registry.
-This attribute is typically the common name.
+If registry is local OS, the certificate is mapped to a System Authorization Facility (SAF) user ID.
+You then can map the user ID, using the issuers name or the subjects name, with the SAF certificate mapping facility.
 If the certificate does not map, no credential is created and the request is rejected.
 When invalid security information is presented, the method request is rejected and a NO_PERMISSION exception is sent back with the reply.
 However, when no security information is presented, an unauthenticated credential is created for the request and the authorization engine determines if the method gets invoked or not.
 For an unauthenticated credential to invoke an Enterprise JavaBean (EJB) method, either no security roles are defined for the method or a special Everyone role is defined for the method.

 When the method invocation is completed in the EJB container, the server request interceptor is invoked again to complete server authentication and a new reply service context is created to inform the client request interceptor of the outcome.

 This process is typically for making the request stateful.
 When a stateful request is made, only the first request between a client and server requires that security information is sent.
-All subsequent method requests need to send a unique context

-ID only so that the server can look up the credential stored in a session table.
+All subsequent method requests need to send a unique context ID only so that the server can look up the credential stored in a session table.
 The context ID is unique within the connection between a client and server.

 Finally, the method request cycle is completed by the client request interceptor receiving a reply from the server with a reply service context providing information so the client side stateful context ID can be confirmed and reused.
-Specifying a stateful client is done through the property com.ibm.CSI.performStateful (true/false).
-Specifying a stateful server is done through the administrative console configuration.
+The client and the server support both stateful and stateless sessions and this is not configurable.